Network

 Disadvantages:

-• Anyone on connected to the router can access the file manager and delete or upload files.
+• Anyone on connected to the router can access the file manager and delete, upload or download files.

 Direct connection